 Live and die on this day…

 I have a specific interpretation of the delivery of these lines.
 To treat each fight as a mortal one, the last one you may “ever know”, to be in the state of combat, that is true living.
 There are two readings of the repeated last line.
 Live, and [then] die on this day, but also live and die on this day, Ottway intones both readings a bit ambiguously.
 Life and death are dichotomous, but equal.
 The acts of living and dying are bound together as the definition of “the fray”.
-Both these sense can be true.
+Both these senses can be true.

 There’s no dichotomy of life vs death.
 They are halves of one definition for the vital struggle that characterizes existence.
 To believe we are excepted from death makes nature appear Absurd to us and our sense of moral order.
 Nature doesn’t prioritize either, it only effects eternal turnover.
 Diaz evokes this sense when he exults at the wolves “you’re not the animals, we’re the animals!”
 Predator and prey are temporal, circumstantial roles; we’re all animals.
 And as we’ll see in The Revenant, we’re all savages too.